Black Mountain Visioning Day

 Are you interested in learning more about the strategy behind the Live Indy Promise and goals?
 You can access the full document or just view the specific Live Indy East goals and partners.

-To date, the Live Indy East initiative has received almost $28M in funding to support the goals and initiatives on the Eastside of Indianapolis.
+To date, the Live Indy East initiative has received over $29M in funding to support the goals and initiatives on the Eastside of Indianapolis.

 The Live IndyEast map outlines the area’s assets and potential opportunities for residential living.
 Black and light pink rectangles show vacant parcels available for development.
 The map also shows transportation initiatives, like protected bike lanes, IndyGo bus routes, and the planned Blue Line on Washington Street.